F5Networks/terraform-aws-bigip-module/README.md

-> :warning: **CVE-2020-5902**: Warning: due to [CVE-2020-5902](https://support.f5.com/csp/article/K52145254), do not use templates unless using customImage parameter.
+> :warning: **CVE-2020-5902**: Warning: due to [CVE-2020-5902](https://support.f5.com/csp/article/K52145254), do not use Module unless using **f5_ami_search_name** input parameter.
 Updated images are pending publication to Marketplace.
 Please see [CVE-2020-5902](https://support.f5.com/csp/article/K52145254) and Cloud Provider for latest updates.

 # Deploys BIG-IP in AWS Cloud